-Social Determinants of Health (SDoH) - Social determinants of health are nonmedical factors that influence health outcomes.
-They are the conditions in which people are born, grow, work, live, and age, and the wider set of forces and systems shaping the conditions of daily life4.
+Social Drivers of Health (SDoH) - Social drivers of health (sometimes referred to as Social Determinates of Health) are nonmedical factors that influence health outcomes.
+They are the conditions in which people are born, grow, work, live, and age, and the wider set of forces and systems shaping the conditions of daily life6.